-By using Spark [161] as the execution engine and applying various optimizations to its in-memory processing model, Shark [160] is able to support both efficient SQL queries and sophisticated iterative analytics at a large scale.
+By using Spark [166] as the execution engine and applying various optimizations to its in-memory processing model, Shark [16] is able to support both efficient SQL queries and sophisticated iterative analytics at a large scale.
 Compared with Shark, our architecture supports efficient fine-grained data operations, putting an emphasis on building customizable index structures to support both queries and analysis tasks.
 IndexedHBase can be integrated with Shark to further improve the performance of analysis jobs by only loading relevant data records as RDDs in Spark.
 The columnar storage of table data used by Shark is inspiring to us in terms of more efficient iterative analysis tasks.

-To the best of our knowledge, MRFR is the first iterative MapReduce implementation for the Fruchterman-Reingold layout algorithm.
-There have been previous efforts on parallelizing this algorithm with MPI [104] and GPUs [126], but for commodity cluster environments where GPUs are not available, MRFR is the best fit and delivers near-linear scalability.
+In our experience, MRFR is the first iterative MapReduce implementation for the Fruchterman-Reingold layout algorithm.
+There have been previous efforts on parallelizing this algorithm with MPI [106] and GPUs [129], but for commodity cluster environments where GPUs are not available, MRFR is the best fit and delivers near-linear scalability.
 We may consider extending our solution with the usage of GPUs on each node to handle larger-scale problems.

 3.5 Conclusions